verniIgn/weather-app/README.md

 $ node app.js -help
 ```

-2) Getting weather
-You can enter any address or zipcode like this:
+2) Getting weather: enter any address or zipcode like this:

 ```
 $ node app.js -a 80222